 Why Insulating Your Attic Matters

-You may be questioning how an area that is only used for storage purposes can be so essential to your home’s energy efficiency.
-Sufficient attic insulation and ventilation play significant roles in controlling the temperature and overall comfort level in your home all year long.
+You may be questioning how an area that is only used for storage purposes can be so important to your home’s energy efficiency.
+Sufficient attic insulation and ventilation play major roles in regulating the temperature and overall comfort level in your home all year long.
 Attic insulation is a critical component of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.

 How Attic Insulation Works

 If air is getting out through your attic, your HVAC system has to run longer to heat or cool your home, requiring more energy.
 Putting in additional or higher quality attic insulation will assist in keeping the air in the home and stop your heating/cooling system from having to run as long or as often, saving energy and money by bringing down your utility bills.
 Cost savings change based on a variety of factors, such as residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
 In general, it is estimated that homeowners can save up to 20% on energy bills with the right amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.

 Now that you understand the importance of a properly insulated attic, you may be thinking about what type of attic insulation is right for your home.

 Insulation is rated in terms of thermal resistance, known as R-Value.
 The higher the R-Value, the better the insulating power.
 The amount of insulation suggested for your home is largely dependent on where you live, but as a general guideline, homes in a cold climate should have a minimum of R-49 in the attic and warmer climates only require an R-38.
 Here are the three main types of attic insulation available: